Snowflake SnowPro Advanced - Data Engineer Certification Exam Syllabus

 • Rollback changes

-• Column Level Security and how data masking works with RBAC to secure sensitive data
+• Use data masking with Role-Based Access Control (RBAC) to secure sensitive data

-• Use DDL required to manage Dynamic Data Masking and Row Access Policies
+• Use DDL to manage Dynamic Data Masking and row access policies

-• Use methods and best practices for creating and applying masking policies on data
+• Use best practices to create and apply data masking policies

 Data Transformation - Define User-Defined Functions (UDFs) and outline how to use them.